vdice/spin-docs/content/v1/contributing-docs.md

 ### 1. Fork the Repository

-The first step is to fork the [docs repository](https://github.com/spinframework/spin-docs), from Spin's GitHub, to your own GitHub account.
-Ensure that you are forking the developer repository **to your own** GitHub account; where you have full editing privileges.
+The first step is to fork the [docs repository](https://github.com/spinframework/spin-docs), from spinframework's GitHub, to your own GitHub account.
+Ensure that you are forking the spin-docs repository **to your own** GitHub account; where you have full editing privileges.

 ### 2. Clone the Fork